aws-samples/aws-hpc-tutorials/content/05-AWS Batch/08-describe-batch-env.md

 tags = ["tutorial", "install", "AWS", "batch", "Docker"]
 +++

-Now that you have configured AWS Batch, take a look at your environment by using the following commands:
+Now that you have configured AWS Batch, you can take inspect your newly created environment by issuing each of the following commands.
+Note that they each return a paginated environment where you can use the arrow keys to scroll up and down and enter 'q' to quit.

 ```bash
 aws batch describe-compute-environments